sgoguen/metabox/README.md

----
-marp: true
----

-# Project: LLM Runtime Environment
+# Metbox - LLM Runtime Environment

 What would it look like if we created a development environment and programming language tailored to the strengths and weaknesses of an LLM?